FsDev25/FsDev25/README.md

 ### Hi there 👋

-I am a 10+ years experienced iOS engineer.
-I hold a BSc in Computer Science and an MSc in Mobile Software.
-I love my work, and I do my best to reflect that passion on the quality of my code.
+I am a 10+ years experienced iOS engineer.\ I love my work, and I do my best to reflect that passion on the quality of my code.

 I'm a high-skilled developer with excellent UI skills and deep knowledge of iOS APIs.